 Make sure the flash is turned off or this will leave a white blob in the middle of the photo where the flash bounces off your work back at the camera.

-1st Stage: Initial judging will be done by representatives from the SEA, using the images uploaded to the competition website.
-A total of 10 entries in each category will be shortlisted for the 2nd stage of judging, and those entrants will be notified by late July 2018
+1st Stage: Initial judging will be done using the images uploaded to the competition website.
+A total of ten entries in each category will be shortlisted for the second stage of judging, and those entrants will be notified by late July 2019.

 2nd Stage: The next stage of judging will be done by representatives from The Pony Club, who will each rank the shortlisted entries within their age category.
 The five entries in each category with the highest average score will go forward to the final stage.

-Finals: The five finalists in each age category will go forward to the national judging at The Pony Club Championships, August 17th-21st 2018.
+Finals: The five finalists in each age category will go forward to the national judging at The Pony Club Championships, August 16th-20th 2019.
 Their artwork will be displayed to Championship competitiors and visitors, and a judging panel will decide upon an overall competition Winner and Runner-up.

 Winner: The national winner will have the opportunity to have their artwork displayed at the Society of Equestrian Artists exhibition.

 Other: Please don't discuss or make contact with any of the judges in regard to the competition entries.

 Presentation of Work

 The size of the final drawing/painting must be no larger than A2.

 If your work is selected as one of the 15 finalists, you will be required to frame it for exhibition.
 If you've produced your work to a standard size (A2, A4, A3 etc) you will be able to buy a reasonably priced ready-made frame to fit it.
 If you require guidance with this please contact us: firstname.lastname@example.org